Redeem Now Ends in:

 • Whammy Bar: Creates pitch bends and vibrato effects.
 If your guitar lacks one, a whammy pedal is an alternative.

-• Use Lighter Strings: Easier to press, ideal for beginners, reduces finger strain.
+• Use Lighter Strings (I strongly Ernie Ball Super Slinky 8-38 GAUGE): Easier to press, ideal for beginners, reduces finger strain.
 Less volume is great for home practice.

 • Try Coated Strings: Smoother feel, last longer, reduce finger discomfort.